kr8s-org/kr8s/docs/index.md

 ## Highlights

-- API inspired by `kubectl` to reduce developer learning curve.
+- API inspired by `kubectl` for a shallow learning curve.
 - [Sensible defaults](https://docs.kr8s.org/en/stable/authentication.html) to reduce boiler plate.
 - No swagger generated code, human readable code only.
-- Also has an [asynchronous API](https://docs.kr8s.org/en/stable/asyncio.html) that can be used with `asyncio` and `trio`.
+- Has both a standard and an [async API](https://docs.kr8s.org/en/stable/asyncio.html) that can be used with `asyncio` and `trio`.
 - [Client caching](https://docs.kr8s.org/en/stable/client.html#client-caching) to reduce passing API objects around.
 - Batteries included by providing [useful utilities and methods](https://docs.kr8s.org/en/stable/examples/pod_operations.html) inspired by `kubectl`.